MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 8. Click **Make a Reservation**.

-### Exercise 3:
+### Exercise 3: Calling a Web API using jQuery

 #### Scenario

-After..
+In this exercise, you will first create a javaScript file.
+You will then add to the new javaScript file a jQuery and ajax script.
+After that you will call Web API Service GET method.
+Finally, you will add another javaScript file with javaScript file a jQuery and ajax script and call Web API Service POST method and run the application.

 The main tasks for this exercise are as follows:

-1. Calling a Web API Service GET method
+1. Calling a Web API Service GET method.

-2. Run the Application
+2. Run the Application.

-3. Calling a Web API Service POST method
+3. Calling a Web API Service POST method.

-4. Run the Application
+4. Run the Application.

 #### Task 1: Calling a Web API Service GET method